chikamichi/jquery.circular/README.md

 * not forgetting to pause the carousel until it's resumed (closed the video)
 * while monitoring in real-time some trailer API so as to be able to feed the carousel in with the most recent additions

-It's problem: just wire things up around circular's backbone of API, hooks and events!
+It's straightforward: just wire things up, leveraging circular's backbone (its API, hooks and events).

 Usage
 -----